It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Automated Valuation Models are used for many different reasons, with each of these depending on the company that is using an AVM.

-One way that they can be used, is to check a case ahead of time (before it is processed), to see if the figures that have been proposed are going to be sufficient, without needing to factor in the costs of a full human valuation.
+One common use of an AVM is to check property values early in the mortgage process, helping lenders make quicker decisions without needing a full physical valuation.
 It can also be used to see if a property value has changed during a term.

 Additionally, AVM’s may also be used as a way to quickly estimate any potential tax implications linked to tax planning, as well as to identify and potential fraudulent activity.

 A confidence score will be an indicator of how accurate an Automated Valuation Model may have estimated the value of a property.
-Low confidence scores normally come in when there is perhaps not enough data or unusual changes to a property.
+Confidence scores in AVMs reflect how reliable the property valuation is, based on available data and recent home changes.
+Variations in confidence scores are expected, especially when property data is limited or not recently updated.

 There are different measures used in the United Kingdom to determine what sort of scores are given, based on the relevance of the data that is available to judge the figure against, to name but one.